Akhil920/sql-fundamentals/Basics/data-dbms-database.md

 1. Types of Operators:
         * Arithmetic Operators: These are the operators that we use in the Select Clause with the attributes.
 Ex. +, -, *, /
         * Logical Operators: We use Logical operators in the Where Clause to specify more than 1 condition.
 Ex.
 AND, OR, NOT
         * Relational Operators: The operators that compares the conditions and to be used in the Where Clause to specify the conditions.
 Ex. =,>,<>
+    1.a: Order of Execution:
+        1. Relational
+        2. Logical
+        3. Arithmetic